-Shortly after Hurricane Irma passed through South Florida, eight nursing home residents died and another 141 were evacuated from The Rehabilitation Center at Hollywood Hills after a prolonged period without air conditioning in the facility lead to sweltering, oppressive conditions.
+Shortly after Hurricane Irma passed through South Florida, eight nursing home residents died and another 141 were evacuated from The Rehabilitation Center at Hollywood Hills after a prolonged period without air conditioning in the facility leading to sweltering, oppressive conditions.

 Initial investigations determined that the facility’s air conditioning system was not fully functional, despite the facility having electricity.
 Reports indicate that a tree fell and hit the transformer that powers the cooling system.
 Temperatures in the area reached 92 degrees in the days the facility was without air conditioning.